 LOW Beginning, or substandard, timing and synchronization of style.
 Memory mistakes as well asplacement causing the routine to appear less cohesive.
 Spacing is substandard.
 MEDIUM Intermediate, or average, timing and synchronization of style.
-Few memory mistakes; good placement.
+Few memory mistakes; goodplacement.
 Spacing is average, but not precise.
 HIGH Advanced, or strong, timing and synchronization of style.
 Very precise placement.
 Spacing is precise.

-QUALITY OF MOVEMENT - JAZZ
+QUALITY OF MOVEMENT: JAZZ (RANGE OF SCORES)

-LOW Beginning jazz movement executed with substandard technique (in this case "technique"

-refersto the movement itself, not to skills).
+LOW Beginning jazz movement executed with substandard technique (in this case "technique" refers to the movement itself, not to skills).
 Style is inconsistent lacking posture, control, and body placement.
 Below average extension, contraction/release, core control, spatial awareness, musicality and command of movement.
-Team Performance score sheet:

-Technical elements are executed with below average technique.
+Team Performance score sheet: Technical elements are executed with below average technique.
 MEDIUM Intermediate jazz movement executed with good technique (in this case "technique" refers to the movement itself, not to skills).
 Style is mostly consistent working on emphasis on posture, control, and body placement.
 Average extension, contraction/release, core control, spatial awareness, musicality and command of movement.
-Team Performance score sheet:

-Technical elements are executed with average technique.
+Team Performance score sheet: Technical elements are executed with average technique.
+HIGH Advanced jazz movement executed with strong technique (in this case "technique" refers to the movement itself, not to skills).
+Style is consistent, with emphasis on posture, control, and body placement.
+Crediting superior extension, contraction/release, core control, spatial awareness, musicality and command of movement.
+Team Performance score sheet: Technical elements are executed with strong technique.

-NDA RESERVES THE RIGHT TO BE THE ARBITRATOR AND INTERPRETER OF ALL RULES COVERED IN THIS DOCUMENT.
+NDA RESERVES THE RIGHT TO BE THE ARBITRATOR AND INTERPRETER OF ALL RULES COVERED IN THIS DOCUMENT